How to improve agility to deliver next-gen experiences

 Robbie Harrell, Practice Lead for Networking and Cloud at AT&T Business, agrees with Miller.
 “At the end of the day, the agility and automation are enabled by software.
 SD-WAN adoption is leading, but software-defined data center and software-defined LAN are maturing rapidly.”
 He adds, “It’s about enterprise efficiency and developing APIs more than GUIs.”
 Harrell also talks to the other panelists about how multicloud environments can be optimized by the emergence of automation, AI, and machine learning.

-Ross Ortega, Partner Program Manager at Microsoft, details how software-defined cloud technologies impact applications.
+Ross Ortega, Partner Program Manager at Microsoft, details how software-defined cloud based solutions impact applications.
 “A major byproduct of SD-WAN is that both the business owners and those running the infrastructure have better visibility into the performance of the apps.”
 Ortega also shares his take on hybrid cloud scenarios, including their versatility and importance for business continuity.
 “Some customers may deploy their applications in different public clouds to take advantage of different capabilities, including cloud-based disaster recovery.”

 It can elastically grow as you need it… multiple clouds have become the new data center, and home workers have become the new branchShare this quote